Mia Mottley

-Mia Amor Mottley, (born 1 October 1965) is a Barbadian politician and attorney who has served as the eighth prime minister of Barbados since 2018 and as Leader of the Barbados Labour Party (BLP) since 2008.
+Mia Amor Mottley (born 1 October 1965) is a Barbadian politician and lawyer who has served as the eighth prime minister of Barbados since 2018 and as Leader of the Barbados Labour Party (BLP) since 2008.
 Mottley is the first woman to hold both positions.
-She is also Barbados' first prime minister under its republican system, following constitutional changes she introduced that abolished the country's constitutional monarchy.
+Having overseen the abolition of the Barbadian monarchy, she is the first prime minister of the Barbadian republic.

 Mottley has been the Member of Parliament for the constituency of Saint Michael North East since 1994.
-From 1994 to 2008, she held a succession of ministerial portfolios including the post of Attorney-General of Barbados becoming the first woman to be appointed as such.
-She is also a member of the Inter-American Dialogue.
+From 1994 to 2008, she held a succession of ministerial portfolios, including the post of Attorney-General of Barbados, becoming the first woman to be so appointed.

-Mottley was twice the Leader of the Opposition in the House of Assembly of Barbados first from 2008 to 2010 then from 2013 to 2018.
-In 2018, the Mottley-led BLP won a historic landslide victory in the 24 May general election, securing all 30 seats in the House—making them the first party to accomplish this feat—in addition to winning 72.8 per cent of the popular vote, which is the highest share ever achieved by a party in a general election.

-Mottley won a second term in office at the 2022 general election, once again sweeping all 30 seats in the legislature in a snap election that she called.
-She is the longest currently-serving female state leader.
+Mottley was twice the Leader of the Opposition in the House of Assembly of Barbados; first from 2008 to 2010, then from 2013 to 2018.
+In 2018, her party won a historic landslide victory in the 24 May general election, securing all 30 seats in the House and 72.8% of the popular vote in the most successful election performance in Barbadian political history.
+In the 2022 general election, the BLP again won all 30 seats in the legislature.
+Mottley won a third term in the 2026 general election, with her party claiming all 30 seats for a third consecutive landslide victory.
+As of 2026, she is the longest-serving sitting female head of state or government in the world.

-She is viewed as a leading candidate to succeed António Guterres as the next Secretary-General of the United Nations.